 Plus, did you know that your websites speed can also affect your SEO with Google?

 So not only are you losing your readers, but you’re also losing your rankings in the Google search engine.
-These blogging tips will show you 5 ways to speed up your WordPress blog.
+These tips will show you 5 ways to speed up your WordPress blog.

 1. Update WordPress